-Candidate responsible for loss The loss is a consequence of negligence on the part of the candidate.
-Not eligible for special consideration.
-Centre responsible for loss • The loss is not a consequence of negligence on the part of the candidate.
-Eligible for special consideration.
-The centre is able to verify that the work was completed or partially completed and had been monitored whilst it was in progress.
+• The loss is a consequence of pedigence on the part.
+Not eligible for responsible for loss of the candidate. special consideration.
+Centre responsible for loss The loss is not a consequence of negligence on the part of the candidate.
+Eligible for special consideration. • The centre is able to verify that the work was completed or partially completed and had been monitored whilst it was in progress.